themihel/WhereIsMyMeeting/README.md

 ## Contribution
 Pull-Request are always welcome.
 Please make sure you respect the small amount of coding standard defined in the `.github/linters` folder.

-Before your pull-request can be merged, the action (linter) must be green.
+Before your pull-request can be merged, the Github actions should be green.